Florent2/gems-summary/README.md

 The RubyGems feed and Twitter stream do not distinguish between new gems and updated gems, and announce each new version of a gem.

 It was hard for me to follow.
 That's why I created [Gems Summary](http://gems-summary.heroku.com).
 It generates everyday a feed post listing separately the new gems released on RubyGems and the updated gems.
-If a gem is updated several times during a single day, it is mentionned only once in the post.
+If a gem is updated several times during a single day, it is mentioned only once in the post.

 It's a Sinatra application getting the notifications of new gem versions through a [RubyGems webhook](https://rubygems.org/pages/api_docs#webhook).
 It runs with Ruby 1.9.2.